skandydoc/Stock_Expiry/README.md

 # Pharmacy Inventory Scanner

-A Streamlit application that uses Google's Gemini 1.5 flash Vision model to scan and process pharmacy inventory images, extracting drug information and expiry dates.
+A Proof of concept - Streamlit application that uses Google's Gemini 1.5 flash Vision model to scan and process pharmacy inventory images, extracting drug information and expiry dates - accuracy optimisation is not complete - but a reasonably good level of accuracy and basic context is depicted.

 ## Features